What the F1B? Sorting Out the Meaning Behind F1B Goldendoodle

 So, from understanding the parent breeds, it’s likely that an F1B Goldendoodle will have some combination of the traits above.

-In addition to personality, you may be wondering about the physical characteristics of F1B Goldendoodles, such as hair type, grooming, and coat colors.
+In addition to personality, you may be wondering about the physical characteristics of F1B Goldendoodles, such as coat type, grooming, and coat colors.

 F1B Goldendoodle coat colors

-Based on the variety of coat colors of the Poodle (black, white, cream, apricot, to name a few), the F1B Goldendoodle is also found in a rainbow of colors.
+Based on the variety of coat colors of the Poodle (black, white, cream, apricot, to name a few), the F1B Goldendoodle can sport a rainbow of colors.
 Plus, the Golden Retriever brings three shades to the mix…golden, light golden, and dark golden.
 So a Goldendoodle’s coat color may be:

 For more about red Goldendoodles, please check out our story: The Red Goldendoodle: 7 Things You May Not Know About ‘Em.